estmob/SendAnywhere-Android-SDK/README.md

 context    | The current context.                 							   |
 files      | The file list with your own implementation of `SendTask.FileInfo` |

-You can provied your own implementation of `SendTask.FileInfo` for non-traditional files that cannot be represented as `Java.io.File`, such as files starting with `content://..`
+You can provide your own implementation of `SendTask.FileInfo` for non-traditional files that cannot be represented as `Java.io.File`, such as files starting with `content://..`

 See [SimpleFileInfo in sample](https://github.com/estmob/SendAnywhere-Android-SDK/blob/master/app/src/main/java/com/estmob/android/sendanywhere/sdk/example/SimpleFileInfo.java) for the example implementaion.